jacrobin/jacrobin.github.io/content/posts/osint-challenge.md

 ![a](/images/osint-chal/outline.png#center)

 A good start, but still a large area.
 And since I don't read or write (or speak) Arabic, signs and google maps locations wouldn't be a huge help.
-Not to mention its not google street view widely available in this part of the world.
+Not to mention its not like google street view is widely available in this part of the world.
 Even still I started to pick apart videos and images to gather some clues.
 Looking at this picture we can see the car after the strike was lifted with a truck with a crane.
 And presumably at or near its position at the time of the strike.

 ![a](/images/osint-chal/first-image.png#center)

 The text on the building is clear.
-So let's run it through google lens to try to either identify the building or the text.
+So let's run it through google images to try to either identify the building or the text.

 ![a](/images/osint-chal/first-image-text-1.png#center)
 ![a](/images/osint-chal/first-image-text-2.png#center)